pradeeprao22/react_graphql/README.md

 # react_graphql
-This is API build using GraphQL and Express with Dyn Data Source
+This is API build using GraphQL and Express with Dynemic Data Source GraphQL
+GraphIQL
+React.js